WVURAIL/dspira-lessons/_posts/2021-07-01-Ubuntu_Installation.md

    4.  **Check the date and time** displayed on your computer.
 If it is not correct, it must be corrected in order for the installation to be completed successfully.
 This can be changed in the *Date & Time* menu under *Settings*.

+   5. Open a *Terminal* window.
+This can be found in the *Show Applications* waffle in the lower left corner of the screen.

+**NOTE:** Most of the commands we use are entered in a *Terminal* window.
+We recommend adding the *Terminal* to your Favorites to be accessed easily.

-   5. With the time being correct, type and enter `sudo apt update`.
+   6. With the time being correct, in a *Terminal* window type and enter `sudo apt update`.
 Then type and enter `sudo apt upgrade`.
 This will bring the Ubuntu installation up to date.

  The Ubuntu OS is now ready to use.